Camaro Fuel Systems:

 Note: The kit comes with a spacer to lower the support strut to allow for the extra size of the tank.
 I found it necessary to cut the support strut (and reinforce) due to the incorrect location of the valley in the tank.
 Attach with 3 bolts of M10-1.5x30mm.

-Heat shield:
+Heat shields:

 The stock GM fuel tank installation used a heat shield to isolate the tank from the muffler/exhaust system.
 I chose to bend this shield so that it was included in this installation.